-Now that you have your monthly savings target (discussed in the previous chapter), the next big question is: “Where should you be putting it?”
-Specifically, what types of accounts will make it easiest for you to reach financial independence as soon as possible?
+Now that you have your monthly savings target (from the previous chapter in the guide), the next big question is: “Where should you be putting it?”
+Specifically, what types of investment accounts will make it easiest for you to reach financial independence as soon as possible?

 You have a number of options and in this section we’ll walk through the pros and cons of each one.